5 from 2 votes

 brioche buns on a red plate

-Why I Love This Recipe
+Why You’ll Love This Family Favorite!

 Italian brioche bread ingredients including yeast, eggs, and butter.

-How To Make Brioche Bread
+How to Make Italian Brioche

 Step by Step Easter bread steps.
 Mixing the yeast with water.
 Mixing wet ingredients and adding to the flour in a stand mixer with dough hook.